zeek/spicy/doc/host-applications.rst

 ``parse1``
-    The simplest form of parsing function receives a stream of input data, along with an optional view into the stream to limit the region to parse if desired. ``parse``` will internally instantiate an instance of the unit's ``struct``, and then feed the unit's parser with the data stream.
+    The simplest form of parsing function receives a stream of input data, along with an optional view into the stream to limit the region to parse if desired and an optional context.
+    ``parse1`` will internally instantiate an instance of the unit's ``struct``, and then feed the unit's parser with the data stream.
     However, it won't provide access to what's being parsed as it doesn't pass back the ``struct``.

 ``parse2``
     The second form takes a pre-instantiated instance of the unit's